Educational Services Division

 Frequently Asked Questions (FAQs)

 Q: We understand that outsourcing the entire custodial service to CMS may offer substantial savings, but is there a way to make the transition gradual?

 A: Absolutely.
 Start with one school as a "test school."
 As in-house staff retires CMS can replace them through attrition.
 This would provide a seamless transition.
 It may also get less resistance than turning over the entire district all at once.
 Furthermore, the remaining in-house crew may be more accepting of new employees that are hired through this method.

 Q: Our school district puts all potential employees through a rigorous screening process before they are hired.
 Can parents and employees of the school be confident that CMS thoroughly screens their employees as well?

 A: Central Maintenance takes the safety of students and fellow employees very seriously.
-Before any applicant is placed in a school they must submit to a Cogent Systems FBI finger print based criminal background check per Act 114, a child abuse history check per Act 33, and a criminal history check per Act 34 of the PA Public School Code.
-These clearances along with scrutinizing past work history are interpreted by CMS's VP of Operations, a former police officer who is also a licensed private investigator.
+Before any applicant is placed in a school they must submit to completing all PA school clearance requirements; including a IdentoGO's FBI finger print based criminal background check per Act 114, a child abuse history check per Act 33, and a criminal history check per Act 34 of the PA Public School Code.
+These clearances along with scrutinizing past work history are reviewed by Human Resources and management.

 Q: What if we only want to outsource a portion of the school district's custodial staff; will Central Maintenance be willing to work alongside our employees?